edgebips/johnny/johnny/base/transactions.md

   Similar to the match id, this is left empty by the converters and filled in later on by analysis code.

+### Extra Information

+- `init: bool`: A flag which indicates whether the transaction was an initiating transaction in the chain, and not an adjustment.
+This is not intended to be returned by the importers but the matching code infers it automatically.